 - you can invest the funds in the account.

-- there are annual maximums.
+- there are annual maximum contributions.

 - your employer can contribute to the account.